msearle5/xygos/docs/attack.rst

 Monster Memories
 ================

-There are hundreds of different creatures in the pits of Angband, many of which have the same letter symbol and color on the screen.
+There are hundreds of different creatures in the fortress of Xygos, many of which have the same letter symbol and color on the screen.
 The exact species of a creature can be discovered by |``l``ooking| at it.
 It is also very difficult to keep track of the capabilities of various creatures.